-Name of Committee Work Done Issues Addressed Executive Committee Endorsed and/or approved loan Credit worthiness of the borrower recommendations of not more than P1.0 Billion from Corporate Banking Group, Commercial Banking Group, Retail Banking Group and Consumer Banking Group.
+Name of Committee Work Done Issues Addressed Name of Committee Executive Committee 1.
+Endorsed and/or approved loan recommendations of not more than P1.0 Billion from Corporate Banking Group, Commercial Banking Group, Retail Banking Group and Consumer Banking Group.
 2. Approved the restructuring, payment plan, extension, compromise/full- settlement or write-off of past due problematic and remedial accounts wherein the amount involved is not more than P500M.
 3. Approved proposals for the lease, sale, disposal and any matter pertaining to ROPA with a value of not more than P500M.
 4. Endorsed approval the establishment, relocation/ transfer, renaming, renovation or closure of domestic and overseas branches/offices including the approval of the needed budget.
-5. Approved disbursements/ budget appropriation for various projects, Growth of portfolio Monitoring of the consumer banking portfolio and account officer/relationship manager workload promotional campaign and events of the Bank not exceeding P500M.
+5. Approved disbursements/ budget appropriation for various projects, promotional campaign and events of the Bank not exceeding P500M.
 6. Approved the purchase of real and personal property or disposal of assets with a value of not more than P500M.
 7. Endorsed for Board notation all credit transactions approved by the Excom.
-Board Audit and Compliance Committee Reviewed and discussed the unaudited consolidated quarterly financial statements and the audited consolidated annual financial statements of the Bank, including management's significant judgments and estimates Assessed the independence and effectiveness of the external auditors, tax preparers and consulting companies, and endorsed them to the Board of Directors Reviewed the scope of work and fees of the external auditors, tax preparers and consulting companies, assessed their independence and effectiveness, and endorsed them to the Board of Directors Reviewed and approved the annual plans and programs fo the Internal Audit Group and Global Compliance Group for 2016 Reviewed and discussed the results of the independent external validation of the Internal Group's Self-Assessment Reviewed the results of audits and recommendations of the external auditors and their assessment of the overall quality of the Company's financial reporting process Reviewed the 1st and 2nd quarter 2016 performance of the Internal Audit Group and Global Compliance Group Reviewed and approved the 2015 Annual Report on the Internal Control Environment Reviewed and discussed the reports of the Internal Audit Group and Global Compliance Group, ensuring that management takes timely and appropriate corrective actions, including those involving internal control and compliance issues Approved enhancements in the Committee Charter Reviewed significant revisions/updates in Compliance with accounting and reporting standards Effectiveness of external auditors plans and that there is adequate coverage of their examination Effectiveness of external auditors plans in relation to their respective mandates Compliance with regulatory requirements and conformance with international standards Resolution of audit observations and monitored the actions taken by Management to rectify outstanding issues Adequate coverage of examination of business and operating units of the Bank and subsidiaries.
+1. Credit worthiness of the borrower 2.
+Growth of portfolio 3.
+Monitoring of the consumer banking portfolio and account officer/ relationship manager workload Board Audit and Compliance Committee Reviewed and discussed the unaudited consolidated quarterly financial statements and the audited consolidated annual financial statements of the Bank, including management's significant judgments and estimates Assessed the independence and effectiveness of the external auditors, tax preparers and consulting companies, and endorsed them to the Board of Directors Reviewed the scope of work and fees of the external auditors, tax preparers and consulting companies, assessed their independence and effectiveness, and endorsed them to the Board of Directors Reviewed and approved the annual plans and programs fo the Internal Audit Group and Global Compliance Group for 2016 Reviewed and discussed the results of the independent external validation of the Internal Group's Self-Assessment Reviewed the results of audits and recommendations of the external auditors and their assessment of the overall quality of the Company's financial reporting process Reviewed the 1st and 2nd quarter 2016 performance of the Internal Audit Group and Global Compliance Group Reviewed and approved the 2015 Annual Report on the Internal Control Environment Compliance with accounting and reporting standards Effectiveness of external auditors plans and that there is adequate coverage of their examination Effectiveness of external auditors plans in relation to their respective mandates Compliance with regulatory requirements and conformance with international standards Resolution of audit observations and monitored the actions taken by Management to rectify outstanding issues Adequate coverage of examination of business and operating units of the Bank and subsidiaries.
 Compliance with regulatory requirements.
 Conformance with the International Standards for the Professional Practice of Internal Auditing (ISPPIA) Tracking of open issues and documentation in the minutes of meeting of the BACC until closure.
 Compliance with regulatory requirements.
 Adopted leading good governance practices.
 Compliance with regulatory requirements.